Malibu Pier (horse)

 She was sired by Malibu Moon.
 She is out of Blue Moon.
+After retiring from racing, Malibu Pier became a broodmare.

 2010 season

-On July 15, 2010,Malibu Pier won her first race, a 6 furlongs maiden race.
+On July 15, 2010, Malibu Pier won her first race, a 6 furlongs maiden race.
 She was ridden by Rafael Bejarano.
 She raced on turf and she defeated 5 other horses.

 On August 14, 2010, Malibu Pier won her second race 1 mile Allowance Optional Claiming race with Rafael Bejarano.
 This time she defeated bigger field, with 8 other fillies.

 In the field of 10 other fillies Malibu Pier finished in 4th place in Harold C. Ramser Sr. Handicap on October 17, 2010.

-Malibu Pier came back with 1 1/16 miles on all weather track win i nAllowance race.
+Malibu Pier came back with 1 1/16 miles on all weather track win in Allowance race.
 She meet the small field and finished the race in 1:43:44.

-On December 26, 2010,Malibu Pier finished 2nd to Switch in the 7 furlongs Grade 1 race La Brea Stakes.
+On December 26, 2010, Malibu Pier finished 2nd to Switch in the 7 furlongs Grade 1 race La Brea Stakes.
 She was ridden by Garrett Gomez.